-The Exclusive Prospecting Licence ("EPL 3638") for Namibplaas is held by Dunefield Mining Company (Proprietary) Limited which is a wholly owned subsidiary of the Company.
-EPL 3638 expired on November 6, 2019 and an application to renew the licence has been made.
+The Exclusive Prospecting Licence ("EPL 3638") for Namibplaas is held by Dunefield Mining Company (Proprietary) Limited, which is a wholly owned subsidiary of the Company.
+EPL 3638 expired on November 6, 2019, an application to renew the licence was made, and on September 17, 2020 the Company received notice that the licence was renewed for a 2 year term.